 As mentioned above, while propane heaters have their virtues, they’re much harder to maintain and a lot less forgiving of disorder, and poor maintenance, than their electric counterparts.

-If you know you’re likely to forget maintaining your appliance, or simply don’t like the idea of doing so, go electric.
-And if you love DIY’s, and don’t mind the frequent need for canister replacements, go gas.
+If you know you’re likely to forget to maintain your appliance, or simply don’t like the idea of doing so, go electric.
+And if you love DIYs, and don’t mind the frequent need for canister replacements, go gas.

 While both versions of this appliance can reach dangerously-high temperatures, only one of them relies on fire to do so.
 If you live with pets or small children, this could be a strong point in favor of electric units.